 German Shepherds don’t need haircuts.
 No trimming, no styling, no breed-specific clips.
 That double coat is meant to stay intact.
 But they absolutely need grooming, and if you skip it, your furniture, your clothes, and your sanity will remind you.

 Professional grooming runs $60 to $100 per session.
 DIY costs about $80 in tools upfront and almost nothing after that.
 The annual difference between the two approaches is $500 to $800, which makes the choice straightforward for most owners.
-Grooming fits into the bigger ownership picture we cover in our German Shepherd cost guide.
+Grooming fits into the bigger ownership picture we cover in our German Shepherd cost guide, and it’s one of the more controllable line items in your monthly budget.

 Professional Grooming: What You’re Paying For